dyuri/repamotd/README.md

 If you have a `$XDG_CONFIG_HOME/repamotd/env` file, it will be sourced before executing the plugins.

-You can override the dedault colors or the figlet options there.
+You can override the default colors or the figlet options there.

 Example: